 Can candidates retaking the exam test via LRP?

-At this time, candidates may only test using LRP once.
-Candidates who are retaking the exam may not select LRP as the mode of administration if they were unsuccessful via LRP on the first attempt.
-Paper and pencil testing at select locations or computer-based testing at PSI test centers will be available for those candidates retaking the exam.
+Candidates who are retaking the exam may select LRP as the mode of administration if they were unsuccessful via LRP on the first attempt.
+Paper and pencil testing at select locations or computer-based testing at PSI test centers will also be available for those candidates retaking the exam.

 How do WCC candidates register to take the exam via LRP?

-Examity recommends that candidates allow a minimum of 14 working dates from the date of registration to ensure exam appointment availability.
+Examity recommends that candidates allow a minimum of 14 working days from the date of registration to ensure exam appointment availability.